itsnotgunnar/retro/README.md

 `# Gunnar.ai - A Personal React.js Website

-'Retro' is a Node.js website designed for Gunnar.ai.
+'retro' is a Node.js website designed for Gunnar.ai.
 It is a dynamic and responsive web application that provides a platform for users to interact with the Gunnar.ai domain.
 The website is built using modern web technologies and offers a range of features to enhance user experience.

 ![image](website-example-mvp.png)